 PPC Tracking Tactic #2: Google Analytics

-First… you’ll need to link your AdWords account to your Google Analytics.
-While you will be able to track conversions in Analytics, you won’t be able to know for certain which keyword or ad generated the click.
-This really isn’t the best way to monitor the performance of your PPC campaign, but can be used to track overall lead volume.
+First… you’ll need to link your Google Ads account to your Google Analytics.
+While you will be able to track conversions in Analytics, you won’t be able to know for sure which keyword or ad generated the click.
+This isn’t the best way to monitor the performance of your PPC campaign but it can be used to track overall lead volume.